 Lung Cancer

-Lung cancer is an abnormal growth of cancerous cells that forms a mass (malignant tumor) in a lung.
+malignant tumor) in a lung.
 There are several types of lung cancer.
 The types are based on the appearance of the tumor cells.
 The two most common types are:

-• Non-small cell lung cancer.
+Non-small cell lung cancer.
 This type of lung cancer is the most common type.
 Non-small cell lung cancers include squamous cell carcinoma, adenocarcinoma, and large cell carcinoma.

-• Small cell lung cancer.
+Small cell lung cancer.
 In this type of lung cancer, abnormal cells are smaller than those of non-small cell lung cancer.
 Small cell lung cancer gets worse (progresses) faster than non-small cell lung cancer.

 What are the causes?